ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 Note: The database table appears as "ore.frame"

- 8. Get column names in an object
+ 8. Get column names of a table

 ````
 colnames(CUST_INSUR_LTV)